tchatchoua/hommes_dhonneur/prd.md

-# Community Finance Tracker App – Product Requirements Document (PRD)
+# Les Hommes D'honneur App – Product Requirements Document (PRD)

 ## Purpose
 Provide a secure and user-friendly platform for a small community to manage financial contributions, debts, and balances, with administrative tools for oversight and communication.